-The UK board appointed a new UK/Europe Director to lead the work forward, a new Church relations and operations director and a new finance administrator.
-This new team has been busy in 2017 modernising and streamlining processes and relaunching the ministry in the UK.
-The team have implemented a new database software to manage supporters and communications better, an online accounting package and relocated the office to Halesowen.
-These changes mean we are now GDPR compliant and in line with new UK regulations, data protection and fundraising guidelines.
+The team has been busy in 2018 with implementing the new database software to manage supporters and communications better, a new online accounting package and the relocation of the office to Halesowen.
+These changes mean we are now fully GDPR compliant and in line with new UK regulations, data protection and fundraising guidelines.
+We have also completed a full risk review and updated all policies, procedures, staff contracts, health and safety and insurances for the charity.